Regional lockout: Cellular devices

-Windows devices

 Starting with Windows Phone 7 for mobile devices and Windows 8 for computers, not all display languages are preinstalled/available for download on all devices with an OEM license of Windows.
 Users may not see all the display languages listed as options on the device or as options available for download as separate language packs.
 These exact options depend on the device manufacturer and country/region of purchase (and the mobile operator, if the device features cellular connectivity).
 Microsoft believes region locking is necessary because these display languages (which contains additional features like text suggestions, speech languages, and supplementary fonts) can take up a significant amount of storage, which leaves less space for data and media and impacts device performance.
 For cellular-connected devices, some mobile operators may choose not to support particular languages.
 For example, a wireless carrier in North America may not feel comfortable supporting European languages.

-Credit cards

-As a protection against theft and misuse in foreign countries, some credit cards can be locked for certain regions.
-If the card holder wants to travel abroad and to use the credit card there, the lock of a certain region can temporarily be deactivated by the bank.

-Not all banks offer this service yet, and the region systems used vary by banks.

-For example, the Sparkasse Schwyz AG (Switzerland) uses the following system:

-Region 1: Switzerland and Liechtenstein

-Region 2: Europe (including Turkey and Greenland; overseas territories have the region code of their location.)